-Ever wonder what the old “silver” fillings or “amalgam” fillings look after a few years in the mouth?
-Here is a good picture!
-Maybe they should be called “black fillings!”
+Ever wonder what the old “silver” fillings or “amalgam” fillings look like after a few years in the mouth?
+What are dental fillings and why do they turn black.

-Silver fillings were created decades ago to allow dentist to fix teeth that were decayed.
-And while a lot of scientific findings were used to create the filling material, they leave a lot to be desired by today’s standards.
+Dental Fillings were created decades ago to allow dentists to fix teeth that were decayed.
+And while a lot of scientific findings from those days were used to create the filling material, they leave a lot to be desired by today’s standards.

 Silver fillings have been placed for a long time (and still continue to be placed in some dental offices and clinics).
 They are an economical solution to fixing a cavity.
 However, they do pose several major problems.

 Silver fillings start oxidizing and turning black after exposure to fluids and bacteria in the mouth.
 Over time, this leads to the filling slowly turning black.
 Not only that, this black stain then stains the adjacent tooth structure and other teeth..
 This is obvious to anyone, not just dentists.
 They leak and stain the tooth structure around them.
 Looking at the photo you can see the gray shadows that are spreading out from the filling inside the tooth.
 They cause teeth to break prematurely.
 Because of their metallic nature, they expand and contract differently than enamel and dentin when exposed to high and low temperatures.
 Because of this difference in expansion and contraction rate, they place a lot of unnecessary stress on the tooth.

 Silver fillings contain mercury.
 Follow this link to learn more about mercury and its effect on our health.